AdobeDocs/graphql-mesh-gateway/src/pages/gateway/command-reference.md

 ```
 ### Flags

 `-i` or`--ignoreCache` ignores the cached organization and workspace, allowing you to get the description of a different workspace.
+You can also manually [modify the cache](create-mesh.md#modify-projects-and-workspaces).

 `--help` provides information on the specified command